Loom vs Videolink: A Side-by-Side Comparison for Teams

 Loom

-Loom was originally designed for individual users who want to quickly explain something on screen.
+Loom was originally designed for individuals who want to quickly explain something on screen.

 It works well for: